rmseifried/rmseifried.github.io/index.md

 8. [Librarians of the Map](https://twitter.com/i/lists/1256971357692342273?s=20), Twitter list created with help from a lot of very cool people
 9. [Daily Dose of Delight](https://umass-amherst.maps.arcgis.com/home/item.html?id=23f982f5aab1413bb76c8ae4762eac86), survey created with Esri's Survey123 for ArcGIS

-Take the survey!
+Take the survey right now!

 ![QR code for the Daily Dose of Delight survey](https://github.com/rmseifried/rmseifried.github.io/blob/master/images/delight_QR.png?raw=true "QR code")

-# Want to learn more?
+# Want more Mani?

-Check out some of these links for more information about the research I'm doing in Mani.
+Check out some of these links to learn more about my research in the wildest corner of Greece.

 ## Videos
 * [Talk at the Digital Classicist London Seminars (2019)](https://www.youtube.com/watch?v=fFUeSnOWGuk)